-The 40% threshold may be determined school-by-school, by a group of schools within the LEA, or in the aggregate for an entire LEA.
+The 40% threshold may be determined by an individual school, a group of schools within the LEA, or in the aggregate for an entire LEA.
 This does allow for some schools to be below the 40% threshold as long as the aggregate of the group of schools meets the threshold.
 The LEA must determine whether they can operate the program given the expected level of Federal reimbursement and other non-Federal resources available to them.